royalapplications/docs/src/r2023/royalts/reference/connections/rdp.md

 #### Always Reconnect

 If checked, the automatic reconnect feature will always be enabled when the disconnected tab is shown, including events like signing out the remote session or rebooting the remote computer.

+#### Show Overview Thumbnails

+If checked, thumbnails are shown in the Overview tab.

 ### Advanced